GrowerMain/COMP2042_Y2_CW/README.md

 - If you encounter any issues or errors, please check the console output for error messages and ensure that all dependencies are correctly set up.

-Feel free to customize this README according to the specifics of your application and development environment.

 # Implemented Features

 The following features have been successfully implemented and are functioning as expected in the Block Game application: